InvGate Service Management tutorials

 How to turn WhatsApp into a help desk with InvGate Service Management

-This section explains how to set up InvGate's VSA and integrate WhatsApp so it works as an official support channel.
+This section explains how to set up InvGate's Virtual Service Agent and integrate WhatsApp, so it works as an official support channel.

 Step 1: Set up the WhatsApp integration